Oldman10000/happy_dogs_home/README.md

 ![Colour Palette](/assets/images/Dogs_Home_Pallette.png)

+The hero image with the playing Beagles is not only eye catching for a visitor, but the colours also generally match and pair well with the colour pallette used which gives the site good visual flow from the beginning.

 My chosen font is Yusei Magic for the headings and Lato for the paragraphs.
-These are both taken from the google fonts collection.
+These are both taken from the Google Fonts collection.
 Yusei Magic has a handwritten feel and gives the viewer a friendly and homely impression.
 Lato pairs well with Yusei Magic, is easy to read and is a commonly used font online for larger of text for this reason.

 # Problems overcome

-itially I added inline CSS to the index.html file to override the Bootstrap navbar-dark stylings.
+I had difficulty changing the text colours and stylings on the navbar as these were defined by the bootstrap CSS file.
+Initially I added inline CSS to the index.html file to override the Bootstrap navbar-dark stylings.
 Later, I found a way to do this on the seperate CSS file using greater specificity to override the bootstrap stylings.
+The Chrome developer tools were very helpful in demonstrating exactly which elements needed to be overridden to get the look that I wanted.

 I had difficulty figuring out a way for the descriptions of the dogs to appear in a modal box for mobile/tablet displays while appearing on the page below the image on desktop displays.
 I found out this could be done using JavaScript, however as this is outside the scope of this project I have amended the page design so that the descriptions of the dogs will now appear on the page below the images on all displays.
 The structure and wireframe have been amended accordingly.